 If you’re a seasoned octopus fan, you’ve already seen the documentaries.
 You’ve already read the books.
 What else could possibly be out there?
 Now is the time for a new chance to learn!

 Chelsea only has two arms of her own, but she’s done the work of someone with eight.
-She’s a research scientist at Florida Atlantic University.
-She’s also a lead scientific diver for the Scientific Diving and Boating Safety Committee.
+She’s a research fellow and student mentor at Florida Atlantic University’s Marine Lab.
+She’s also the lead scientific diver for the Scientific Diving and Boating Safety Committee.

-Chelsea works with scientists around the world on octopus research projects.
+Chelsea is passionate about bridging scientists and the community, to build understanding and awareness.
 Her research is highlighted in scientific publications, podcasts, and ocean documentaries.

-Amongst other ventures, Chelsea is the science writer for OctoNationOctoNation is a non-profit that aims to inspire ocean exploration and conservation through octopus education.
+Amongst other ventures, Chelsea is the lead scientific advisor for OctoNationOctoNation is a non-profit that aims to inspire ocean exploration and conservation through octopus education.

 During her free time, you can find Chelsea ready to dive with her camera.
 Underwater photography is how she shares her passion for ocean sciences.